 The Writing Center is staffed by an accomplished group of undergraduate and graduate student tutors.
-Undergraduate ("peer") tutors come from majors across the university; graduate student tutors come primarily from the English MA and MFA programs.
+Graduate tutors are Graduate Teaching Assistants in the English MA and MFA programs; undergraduate ("peer") tutors come from majors across the university and may apply directly to tutor in the Writing Center.

-Peer tutors in their first semester of tutoring register for one credit of CHSS 390, a course that teaches theories and practice of writing, learning, and tutoring.
-In the fall, CHSS 390 is offered in one intensive week before the term begins.
+Peer tutors in their first semester of tutoring register for one credit of ENGH 389, a course that teaches theories and practice of writing, learning, and tutoring.
+In the fall, ENGH 389 is offered in one intensive week before the term begins.
 In the spring, course meetings take place once a week, and students begin tutoring about half-way through the semester.

 Because peer tutors work with writers in disciplines across the university, they should have the following qualifications: